See a Doctor

 Aspirin Therapy

 Aspirin may be prescribed in small doses in combination with histamine blockers to help manage symptoms, such as flushing of the skin and symptoms associated with the excess release of prostaglandin (PG) D2.14,15 e This is not a first-line therapy, and should only be added to the regimen after trialing H1 and H2 blockers.
-Do not self-treat/medicate with aspirin!
-Aspirin, while a miracle treatment for some, may cause anaphylaxis for others.
+Do not self-treat/medicate MCAS with aspirin!
+Aspirin, while a miracle treatment for some, may cause anaphylaxis for some people with MCAS.

 While aspirin is available over-the-counter, aspirin therapy should always be initiated and managed under the direct supervision of a physician.
 This is especially true for severe cases of MCAD who present with frequent anaphylaxis.